-- Where is potable water stored on site? - 2 main potable water sources feed the facility system.
-The main feeds enter the facility from Union Rd and Innsbruck Rd.
-Both potable water sources are protected by individual Reduced Pressure Zone (RPZ) assemblies to prevent potential source contamination.
-The facility has (2) 500 gallon storage tanks on site, both of which are constantly fed via the main municipality sources.
-These tanks are located in the facility boiler room, and can be isolated from both the main feed as well as the rest of the facility if necessary. - What potential barriers are there to reaching the potable water during an emergency? - n/a - Will potable water storage be safe from contamination by flood waters or severe storms? - Facility storage tanks can be isolated as needed to protect from internal plumbing system contamination.
+- Where is potable water stored on site? - 1 main potable water sources feed the facility system.
+The main feeds enter the facility from Wehrle Drive.
+Potable water source is protected by individual Reduced Pressure Zone (RPZ) assemblies to prevent potential source contamination.
+The facility has (1) 700 gallon storage tanks on site, both of which are constantly fed via the main municipality source.
+These tanks are located in the facility boiler room, and can be isolated from both the main feed as well as the rest of the facility if necessary.
+An emergency supply of potable water is stored in the service hall storage "cage." - What potential barriers are there to reaching the potable water during an emergency? - n/a - Will potable water storage be safe from contamination by flood waters or severe storms? - Facility storage tanks can be isolated as needed to protect from internal plumbing system contamination.
 They are also constructed to resist infiltration of water and contaminants through the tanks and piping from exterior sources. - Who manages the potable water storage?
 Environmental Services Manager